 I can’t remember who said it or exactly how they said it but here it goes: the reason we don’t evangelize is because we don’t worship.
 If we both in personal and corporate worship know what God is like, evangelism would be the most natural outcome.
 To stand in awe of God moment by moment will put us in a position where we can’t help but share our faith.
 This Sunday we are going to examine how to be in awe.
 Our God is an awesome god, but do we understand the ways in which Jesus is awesome?
 Last Sunday we established the fact that Jesus is the God.
 This Sunday let’s establish the fact that we need to be in awe of Him.
 What are the practical benefits of being in awe of Christ?
 Let’s consider the scriptures on that subject.

 If you have shared your faith with some frequency, you will often find the Jesus objection: Oh Jesus was a great man and a great moral teacher but he was not God.
-There are even Bible translations that refer to Jesus as God not the God, e.g. New World translation.
+There are even Bible translations that refer to Jesus as a God not the God, e.g. New World translation.
 There is not a more important truth to consider in the New Testament than the identity of Jesus Christ.
 The New Testament was originally written in Greek so what does it say?
 Is Jesus ever called “the” God or is the word “the“ found in the Greek text?
 Assuming the Bible is the word of God, does the New Testament make it absolutely clear who Jesus is and how his identity impacts your eternal life?
 Secular humanism and several Christian cults are trying to undermine the identity of Jesus Christ.
 What’s our answer?
 I hope to give you some tools with which to answer doubters on Sunday.

 Forgiveness.
 We all need it.
 Do we give it?
 Regret, anger, guilt, and blame are all causes of pain.
 But often the pain is unnecessary if by the power of the Holy Spirit, we have the permanent attitude: please forgive me and I forgive you.
 Some psychologists believe that the number one downside in harboring unforgiveness is a perpetual state of unhappiness.
 Thus your ability to forgive in part determines the overall quality of your life.
 Of course Christ understood this concept and talked about asking forgiveness in Matthew 5 and seeking to forgive in Luke 17.
 Why is Christ so intent on the subject of forgiveness?
 People who know how to forgive and seek forgiveness, are able to live life at a high-level in personal relationships.
 So let’s explore forgiveness this Sunday in such a way that we live together in an atmosphere of love and harmony.